heyudou/JD_Lab/Normal_vs_Cancer/FGA_plots/README.md

 FGA in the clinical table is calculated based on the copy number segment data -- it is the fraction of genome that has mean log2 copy number value greater than 0.2 or less than -0.2 for each patient.

-seg.mean=log2​(tumor copy signal​/reference copy signal)​\
+seg.mean = log2​ (tumor copy signal​ / reference copy signal)​
 \

-Ideally needs CNV segmentation files to calculate, the file should contain:
+Ideally needs CNV segmentation files to calculate, the file should contain:\
-Sample
+Sample\
-Chromosome
+Chromosome\
-Start
+Start\
-End
+End\
-Num_Probes
+Num_Probes\
 Segment_Mean\